khvorov45/ve-admin/README.md

 # ve-admin

-Investigation of VE estimates with surveillance and administrative data
+Investigation of VE estimates with surveillance and administrative data.

+## Usage

+All `.R` files are (should be) independent but expect the working directory to be that of the `.Rroj` file.

 ## Directories